leba-instrument/leba-instrument-en/README.md

 ### Contributing and translations

-We welcome translations of the LEBA instrument, under the conditions of the [CC-BY-NC-ND (Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International) International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+We welcome translations of the LEBA instrument under the conditions of the [CC-BY-NC-ND (Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International) International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ### Contact